Listen Up Anushka Shetty! Shraddha Kapoor Said THIS About Romancing Prabhas In Saaho!

 Shraddha On Working With Prabhas

-While, talking to an entertainment portal, when Shraddha was asked about Saaho, she said, "I am so excited to work with Prabhas.
+While talking to an entertainment portal, when Shraddha was asked about Saaho, she said, "I am so excited to work with Prabhas.
 Someone else had asked me, how does it feel like, you know, that you get to be a part of this film?"

 She's Happy To Be The Lead Actress